kn-lim/xivcrafter/README.md

 - **Am I able to use the keyboard to type/move while the program is active?**
   - No, since XIVCrafter tracks all key presses and may act accordingly to the flags provided.
 - **Am I able to use the mouse while the program is active?**
-  - No, as it may cause the crafter to malfunction and not start the craft properly.
+  - No, as it may cause XIVCrafter to malfunction and not start the craft properly.
 - **How do I get the macro duration?**
   - Count all the seconds the macro steps delays for.
   - General Rule: # of Lines * 3